Aarakocra Playable Race Guide in DnD 5e

 Tactics are simple for most of these classes.
 Fly and blast things from the skies.
 There are a few exceptions though.

 Rogues are perhaps they only class where you might want to get into melee combat.
-You can slip in, make your sneak attack then use cunning action to disengage and fly into melee range.
+You can slip in, make your sneak attack then use cunning action to disengage and fly out of melee range.
 This is especially useful when using a swashbuckler’s panache feature to force enemies to have attack you or have disadvantage (tricky for the enemy when you’ve flown away).

 For artificers, there are a few caveats.
 Aarakocra armorers will only really benefit from the infiltrator armor, but it is a great combo.
 It’s also worth bearing in mind that an artillerist’s eldritch cannon can’t fly and neither can a battle smith’s steel defender.
 A kind DM might let you have an eldritch cannon attach to your arm or shoulder which could be a workable solution.